-If you decide to have this enabled and one of your genuine users hits the back-off limit, they can use the 'forgotten password' link to reset their password, which will allow them in once they have used the password reset link correctly.
+If one of your genuine users hits the back-off limit, they can use the 'forgotten password' link to reset their password, which will allow them in once they have used the password reset link correctly.

 If back-off is enabled then it will also alert a user via email if a back-off limit has been hit using their email address, this email will also tell them when they are next able to log in.
 If it wasn't them trying to get in, then it serves as a prompt for them to take preventative action such as resetting their password.